Seiya Suzuki Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.36 team ERA that ranks 18th across all MLB pitching staffs.
+- The Pirates have the 18th-ranked team ERA among all league pitching staffs (4.37).

-- Pirates pitchers combine to give up the second-fewest home runs in baseball (70 total, one per game).
+- Pirates pitchers combine to surrender the second-fewest home runs in baseball (70 total, one per game).

-- The Pirates will send Bido (0-0) to the mound for his second start of the season.
+- Oviedo makes the start for the Pirates, his 15th of the season.
+He is 3-6 with a 4.40 ERA and 71 strikeouts in 75 2/3 innings pitched.

-- His most recent appearance came on Thursday against the Chicago Cubs, when the right-hander tossed four innings, surrendering one earned run while allowing four hits.
+- His most recent appearance was on Friday against the Chicago Cubs, when the righty threw 4 1/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.